ALL-ON-4 Dental Implants

-Swelling.
 Swelling is a normal part of getting implant surgery, and it will reach its peak at the end of the 3 days after the surgery.
-Using ice or a cold pack on your cheek within the 24 hours following the procedure helps control the swelling (20 minutes on and 20 minutes off with a paper towel between the ice cold pack and your cheek).
+Using ice or a cold pack on your cheek within the 24 hours following the procedure helps control the swelling (20 minutes on and 20 minutes off with a paper towel between the ice-cold pack and your cheek).

 Most importantly, make sure you are getting great nutrition and vitamin C, no matter how inconvenient it may be.
 It’s important to your healing and timely recovery.

 You may experience nausea from any of the medicines you’ll be taking including administered anesthesia.
-A flat carbonated drink and lentin free diet help tone down the sickness.
+A flat carbonated drink and a lectin-free diet help tone down the sickness.
 If nausea persists or gets severe, call your dentist.

 Surgical ALL-ON-4 Complications

 With any type of surgery, there is always some degree of risk involved.
 With an ALL-ON-4 dental implant procedure, some unlikely complications include bacterial infection, delay and poor healing, and bleeding.